-If you are here to try your hand at it, what you will discover in this wonderful, demanding hobby is that all the failures combine to make you a better imager.
+If you are a beginner, what you will discover in this wonderful, demanding hobby is that all the failures combine to make you a better imager.
 In essence, like an Apollo 13 mission, it will be the successful failures that make all the difference.
 Whereas Apollo has its faulty oxygen tank, we have our fogging of the CCD chamber window.
 While our struggle to find a guide-star is not as life-endangering as their compromised heat-shield, we need to experience some difficulties in order to appreciate what the hobby is all about.

 It is about adventure and perseverance and passion.
 It is about learning and struggling and improving.
 But above all else, astro-imaging is all about meeting every challenge in a complex, unpredictable hobby that burdens us with a substantial learning-curve.

-Therefore, the challenge of a good website about astro-imaging becomes organizing the information in a way that is logical, yet cohesive; organized, yet complete.
+Therefore, the challenge of a good website about this hobby becomes organizing the information in a way that is logical, yet cohesive; organized, yet complete.
 But it is also about maintaining a balance between beginner and expert, giving a steady diet of meat and potatoes without letting the beginner know he is overeating.

 In that light, I will not refrain from giving opinions on this site, particularly if I know a method, philosophy, or technique will provide the visitor with a time-saving, or money-saving, approach.